 Congressional meetings will take place on Capitol Hill.
 Group events during the Ukraine Action Summit usually are held in the vicinity of Capitol Hill, with some exceptions for special events.
 Additional information on venues will be provided via email to registrants.
 Please keep an eye on your inbox shortly after registration closes!

-Yes, please feel free to begin to book your flights and accommodations once you have registered and received confirmation of your registration from the Coalition.
-The Coalition is negotiating discounted prices and group rates for the Summit attendees at some of the DC area hotels; information will be published on the Summit webpage as it becomes available.
+Yes, please feel free to book your flights and accommodations once you have registered and received confirmation of your registration from the ACU.
+The ACU has negotiated special rates for the Summit attendees at some of the DC area hotels; information is published on the Summit webpage.
 A general list of accommodations in the Capitol Hill area is also available here: americancoalitionforukraine.org/ukraine-action-summit/hotels-and-accommodations.

-Tuesday and Wednesday are designated congressional meeting days.
-Individual schedules for these meetings vary and may not be available in advance, as offices may confirm or change appointment times on short notice.
-Your delegation leader may ask the group to stay together during breaks in order to prepare for the next meeting or be ready for an unexpected schedule change.
-If you have unavoidable personal commitments on Tuesday or Wednesday, discuss them with your delegation leader as soon as possible.
+Tuesday and Wednesday are dedicated to congressional meetings.
+Schedules vary by state and may change on short notice.
+Your Delegation Leader may ask your group to stay together to prepare for the next meeting or to adjust to last-minute changes.
+If you have unavoidable personal commitments, discuss them with your Delegation Leader as soon as possible.

 The Ukraine Action Summit is scheduled around the availability of congressional representatives.
-They often travel from their districts on Mondays, and their availability is concentrated on Tuesdays, Wednesdays, and Thursdays.
+They often travel from their districts on Mondays and back to their districts on Fridays, so their availability is concentrated on Tuesdays, Wednesdays, and Thursdays.

 You do not need any prior advocacy experience before attending the Ukraine Action Summit.
 Regardless of your previous advocacy experience, you are required to take online training if you are coming to the Ukraine Action Summit for the first time.
 Additional training will be provided on Monday, and your delegation leader will help prepare you on the specific policy positions of your representatives and your meetings with them.